-I. Implementing Associations using Java References
+II.
+Implementing Associations using Java References

-- A. Of course, the associations that are identified during the design phase will eventually have to be implemented in the Java code implementing the various classes.
-This typically takes the following form: - 1.
-For each different association that relates objects of a given class to other objects, there will be a field in each object containing a link to the appropriate object(s). - a) If the association is bidirectional, each participating class will need such a field. - b) If the association is unidirectional, only the class whose objects need to know about their partner(s) will have such a field.
+A. The associations that are identified during the design phase will have to be implemented in the Java code implementing the various classes.
+This typically takes the following form:

+- 1. For each different association that relates objects of a given class to other objects, there will be a field in each object containing a link to the appropriate object(s). - a) If the association is bidirectional, each participating class will need such a field. - b) If the association is unidirectional, only the class whose objects need to know about their partner(s) will have such a field.